rkabiljo/DE_Genes_and_ERVs_together/README.md

 # DE_Genes_and_ERVs_together
-R code to performs differential expression of genes and ERVs together, but normalised according to genes only.
-If you are working with genes only, the first part of the script can be run independently
+R code to perform differential expression of genes and ERVs together, but normalised according to genes only.
+If you are working with genes only, the first part of the script can be run independently.
+This follows after the https://github.com/rkabiljo/RNASeq_Genes_ERVs pipeline.

+## Dependencies

+<br>1.phenotype.txt: the phenotype table with all the variables needed for the analysis.
+In our case: Status, Sex, Age, PMD, RIN, Site_Specimen_Collected
+<br>2.merged_cellular.txt: matrix with raw merged cellular counts,in our case coming from HTseq
+<br>3.merged_erv.txt: matrix with raw merged ERV counts,in our case coming from ERVMap

 ## Load Phenotype Data, categorise variables
 <br> if it is the first time, derive the categories needed.
 If the table with categories, sizeFactor column and SV1 exists, skip to that part below <br>